 People often overlook teaching children the benefit of saving and budgeting money.
 It could be because they think it’ll take too much time or because they think the children won’t be able to understand.
-The truth is that it’s possible and the earlier you teach your children fiscal responsibility, the easier it’ll be for them when they grow up.
+The truth is that teaching your children how to save is possible.
+And, the earlier you start teaching your children how to save, the easier it’ll be for them when they grow up.

 Make it fun!

 There are so many money-friendly board games and web-based games on the market for kids.
 The most well known is Monopoly.
 Not only do they learn the concept of selling versus buying, but they begin to understand the banking system.

 Teach, don’t preach!

 Make kids want to learn and be independent.
 Don’t just tell them how to pay for something.
 Don’t just tell them about credit versus debit.
 Put them in real scenarios.
 When you go to a grocery store, give them five dollars and tell them they can get that candy bar or action figure they want as long as it’s within the five dollars.
 A situation like that makes them think and utilize ideas like: budgeting, saving and teaches them an object’s worth.
 They’ll start to ask themselves questions like, “Is that mini G.I.
 Joe figure really worth my five dollars?”

 Consider giving them a weekly allowance.
 Some families pay the allowance based on the chores they do; for instance, sweeping the house is five dollars, doing laundry is ten dollars, etc. Others do a set weekly allowance of ten, twenty, or thirty dollars.
 Making your children work for the money teaches them responsibility.
 It gives them a small idea of what it’s like to work for a paycheck.
 You’re also giving them a taste of freedom by allowing them their own funds to do with what they please.
 The intention is that they realize they have to save more in order to afford more.